itucsdb1510/itucsdb1510/docs/developer/member4.rst

 Class Definitions
 -----------------

+   - For announcement class is implemented as announcement.py
-   - For announcement, category and topic classes, class definitions and constructors are implemented as announcement.py, category.py and topic.py.
+   - For category class is implemented as category.py
+   - For topic class is implemented as topic.py

 Interfaces
 ----------